Workflow #2: “Local editing and rendering with Docker”¶

 However, if you reuse your local clone, you should make sure it is up-to-date before you create another branch for a new patch.

 You local repository is based on the forked repository in your workspace.

 So, running the following will not get the latest changes:

 git remote add upstream email@example.com:TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument.git git pull upstream main

 Replace the URI with the correct URI for the original repository, not your fork!

 The URL for upstream has now been written to

 .git/config in your local repository,

 so next time it is enough to do:

-Now, continue with step 5 (create branch) in edit-locally-quickstart.
+Now, continue with step 5 (create branch) in the first section of this page.